aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 egv-template not the input-template resolution.
 To protect against possible data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.

+At the very end, layer is standardized by subtracting arithmetic mean and dividing by root mean squared error.

 ``` r